xpack/web-doxygen/website/docs/api/files/src-dotgraph-cpp.md

-<p>Checks if a file "baseName".md5 exists.
+Checks if a file "baseName".md5 exists.
 If so the contents are compared with <em>md5</em>.
 If equal FALSE is returned.
-The .md5 is created or updated after successful creation of the output file.</p>
+The .md5 is created or updated after successful creation of the output file.

-<p>Definition at line 43 of file <a href="/web-doxygen/docs/api/files/src/dotgraph-cpp">dotgraph.cpp</a>.</p>
+Definition at line 43 of file <a href="/web-doxygen/docs/api/files/src/dotgraph-cpp">dotgraph.cpp</a>.

 <div class="doxyProgramListing">